Skip to content

 IN-DEPTH: All about AIOps, built with Cake

-The key components of AI observability
+The core pillars of AI observability

 To truly understand what’s happening inside your AI systems, you need to look beyond simple monitoring.
 Observability gives you that deeper view by combining several types of data.
 Think of it as a complete diagnostic toolkit, where each tool gives you a different piece of the puzzle.
 For general software, this usually means the "three pillars": logs, metrics, and traces.
 When we talk about AI, however, we need to add a fourth, equally critical component: model performance.